oco2112/stardrift/README.md

 ```bash
 java -version
 ```
-If Java is not installed, download and install the latest version of the [Java JDK](https://www.oracle.com/java/technologies/javase-downloads.html)Java JDK.
+If Java is not installed, download and install the latest version of the [Java JDK](https://www.oracle.com/java/technologies/javase-downloads.html).

 ## Run the Game